Skip to main content

 Increase your down payment: A larger down payment reduces your loan principal, lowering monthly P&I. More importantly, 20%+ down eliminates PMI (saving $100–300+/month).
 Example: On a $400,000 home, 10% down ($40,000) results in a $360,000 loan with PMI; 20% down ($80,000) results in a $320,000 loan with no PMI.
 The $40,000 additional down payment saves ~$160/month in PMI and reduces P&I by ~$250/month at 6.5%, totaling $410/month savings.
 If you can't reach 20%, every percentage point closer reduces PMI and interest.

 Refinance when rates drop: Refinancing to a lower rate can reduce monthly payments or shorten the term.
 Rule of thumb: refinance if you can lower your rate by at least 0.75–1% and closing costs are recouped within 2–3 years.
 Example: Refinancing a $300,000 balance from 6.5% to 5.5% saves ~$180/month; if closing costs are $6,000, break-even is 33 months.
 Consider cash-out refinancing to consolidate high-interest debt, but avoid extending the term excessively, as this increases total interest.
-Use a refinance calculator to model scenarios before committing.
+Use our Refinance Savings Calculator to model scenarios before committing.

 Make extra principal payments: Even $100–200/month extra can shave years off your mortgage and save tens of thousands in interest.
 Example: On a $320,000 loan at 6.5% for 30 years, adding $200/month reduces the term by 6 years and saves ~$80,000 in interest.
 Extra payments are most effective early in the loan term when the principal balance is highest.
 Always specify that extra payments apply to principal, not advance the due date.
 One-time windfalls (bonuses, tax refunds) can also accelerate payoff.